 If you’re a developer looking to comply with these regulations, the number one approach is to do everything possible to prevent your domain from being classified as a tracking domain.
 There are a few ways to accomplish this, with one possibility being Apple’s recommendation of using link decoration, or query parameters, to pass information between various different pages.
 If that’s not a possibility, you’ll want to familiarize yourself with the Storage Access API, and start fine-tuning solid messaging to users covering why your domain would access cookies on another site.

 If you’re on the marketing side of things, you’ll want to familiarize yourself with how your chosen web attribution solution deals with the issues presented by ITP.
 Depending on the approach they’ve chosen, it may have an effect on the accuracy of the data you’re seeing.

 Perhaps the best solution, however, would be to utilize Branch for your web attribution needs.
 We’ve opted to utilize Apple’s recommendation of link decoration to comply with ITP.
-Additionally, our People-Based Attribution Engine allows for more accurate, deduped attribution across your web and native properties, giving you a truly cross-platform, cross-channel view of your marketing campaigns and users.
+Additionally, our attribution engine allows for more accurate, deduped attribution across your web and native properties, giving you a truly cross-platform, cross-channel view of your marketing campaigns and users.

 The reality is, a significant chunk of brands’ direct and organic campaigns today have been inaccurately measured.
 By revealing the true digital journey of your users, Branch enables you to answer such questions as, “Who gets credit for this revenue?” and “Which search keyword drove this user to visit our mobile site, then install our app, and then convert?”